Ard3ny/ard3ny.github.io/_posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md

 ```
 sudo nano /boot/config.txt
 ```
-You should be in the config.txt file.
+You should be in the "config.txt" file.
 Scroll down a little bit and you should see something like this

 ![](/assets/img/posts/2021-01-07-How-to-overlock-the-raspberry-pi4b.md/image-24.png)